hedlund/YubiKey-Guide/README.md

     ‘/tmp/tmp.aaiTTovYgo/pubring.gpg~’ -> ‘/mnt/usb/tmp.aaiTTovYgo/pubring.gpg~’
     ‘/tmp/tmp.aaiTTovYgo/pubring.gpg’ -> ‘/mnt/usb/tmp.aaiTTovYgo/pubring.gpg’

-Make sure the correct files were copied, then unmount and disconnected the encrypted USB drive:
+Make sure the correct files were copied!

+There's an optional step later to export the subkey stubs after you've transferred your keys to the Yubikey.
+In case you want to do that, you might as well leave the USB drive mounted and disconnect it later.
+In case you don't want to backup the stubs, you might as well unmount and disconnected the encrypted USB drive now:

     $ sudo umount /mnt/usb
     $ sudo cryptsetup luksClose encrypted-usb